Life Insurance Types Explained

 If there are outstanding policy loans, it would decrease the death benefit depending on the amounts withdrawn.

 Universal Life Insurance Explained

 Flexibility is the key feature with Universal Life insurance.
 With a universal life insurance policy, you can have premiums that are flexible.
-This is a great option for those that need some flexibility when it comes to paying life insurance premiums.
+This is a great affordable option for those that need some flexibility when it comes to paying life insurance premiums.